espressomd/espresso/doc/sphinx/installation.rst

 ccmake
 ~~~~~~

-Optionally and for easier use the curses interface to cmake can be used
+Optionally and for easier use, the curses interface to cmake can be used
 to configure |es| interactively.

 **Example:**

-Alternatively to the previous example instead of , the executable is
+Alternatively to the previous example, instead of , the executable is
-called in the build directory to configure ESPResSo previous to its
+called in the build directory to configure ESPResSo,
-compilation followed by a call of make:
+followed by a call to make:

 .. code-block:: bash